 Commonly called MitB, the Man In The Browser attack is one of the most dangerous types of attacks a cybercriminal can use.
 This method employs the usage of a Trojan Horse or similar malware to gain important information from users of websites, especially banking and credit card information.
 It is a piece of a code that alters and adds different input fields to a webpage you are visiting.
 Since the URL is not changed, you believe that the site needs that information, you simply fill it in.

 Man In The Browser attack explained

 For example, most bank websites simply require your ID and a PIN (OTP) to log in.
 Some may use passwords in addition.
-But anything more than that, like asking you your credit card number, PIN, CSV code etc should ring an alarm inside your head.
-If that happens, stop immediately, take a screenshot and send it to the bank asking it they really want that data.
+But anything more than that, like asking you your credit card number, PIN, CSV code, etc, should ring an alarm inside your head.
+If that happens, stop immediately, take a screenshot and send it to the bank asking if they really want that data.